anne-d-wic/project-portfolio-analytics-dashboard/README.md

 Power BI portfolio dashboard built with Python, Pandas, and DAX to analyze delivery performance, risk concentration, and corrective-action priorities across a simulated PMO portfolio.

 ## What This Project Demonstrates
-This project shows how portfolio data can be generated, validated, enriched, modeled, and translated into a decision-support dashboard.
+This project simulates a PMO reporting environment and turns portfolio data into a decision-support dashboard built with Power BI and Python.

-It highlights:
-- KPI design for portfolio monitoring
-- Python-based data preparation and enrichment
-- star schema modeling in Power BI
-- cross-page analysis for executive reporting

-Business Questions Answered:
+It is designed to help answer three practical questions:

 - Which programs are underperforming on delivery?
 - Where is risk concentrated across the portfolio?
-- Which projects should be prioritized for corrective action?
+- Which projects or milestone phases should be prioritized for corrective action?

 ## Why This Project Matters
 This dashboard is designed to support portfolio-level decision-making, not just project tracking.

-It helps PMO analysts, portfolio managers, and program leaders:
-- identify where delivery risk is concentrated
+It helps PMO analysts, portfolio managers, and program leaders identify where delivery risk is concentrated, compare execution performance across the portfolio, and focus corrective action on the areas generating the highest operational pressure.
-- isolate the main drivers of slippage
-- compare execution performance across the portfolio
-- prioritize corrective action more effectively

 ## Dashboard Pages
 | Page | Purpose |